GluuFederation/docs-ce-prod/3.1.0/source/admin-guide/scim-uma.md

 You can suply an alias from `scim-rp.jks` for `umaClientKeyId`.
 The first key from the file is used automatically when this value is left empty.

 Create a main method for class `TestScimClient` and call `simpleSearch` from there.
-When running you will see the output of retrieving one user whose `userName` is *admin*.
+When running you will see the output of retrieving one user (admin) and see his `displayName` on the screen.

 ### Adding a user